Chapter 8: More Changes

 the following November, he requested and was given back his command of

 the 1/16th.
-DePuy was definitely old school enough to be very impressed
+This said that General DePuy was still definitely impressed

-first being taught and then mentored in the fundamentals of effective
+into situations without first being taught and then mentored in the

-leadership.
-At this time the Army had no such training.
+fundamentals of effective leadership.
+At this time the Army had no such

 Our commanding generals could have used a few lessons taken from